apache/kylin/website/_docs16/tutorial/cube_spark.md

 kylin.engine.spark-conf.spark.executor.extraJavaOptions=-Dhdp.version=current
 {% endhighlight %}

-All the "kylin.engine.spark-conf.*" parameters can be overwritten at Cube level, this gives more flexibility to user.
+All the "kylin.engine.spark-conf.*" parameters can be overwritten at Cube or Project level, this gives more flexibility to the user.

 ## Create and modify sample cube